jtmiclat/geo-valid/README.md

 ```

 ## TODO
-- [ ] Check if interiors are within each other
+- [ ] Check if interiors are within each other for polygons
 - [ ] Support early exit once a single validation check fails
 - [ ] Investigate if this geo-valid will support Line, Rect, and Triangle